AlexisRoe/learning-typescript/README.md

 ### 4. useReducer in Action

 the reducer hook takes two arguments, a function for handling the state, and the default value.
 It returns the state and function to change the state.
 This function usually called dispatch got called by giving it the type of action and in some cases a payload.
-In this case it has to be {action: "ADD", payload: data}....
+In this case it has to be action = {type: "ADD", payload: data}....

 approach with if´s - default action / state